ayundina/job_posts_analysis/README.md

 }
 ```

-## **3. Visualisation**
+## Visualisation

 Finally!
-Combining, counting, sorting, and visualizing the results gives us bar plots with the most required skills and experience in the Data Science industry.
+Combining, counting, sorting, and visualizing the results gives us bar plots with the most required skills and experience in the Data Science industry.\
+\
 ![data_science_requirements.png](https://github.com/ayundina/job_posts_analysis/blob/main/data_science_requirements.png)

+## Polishing

+As rightly noticed, the results require more cleaning and filtering...
+This project is an initial attempt to see what is what in the Data Science field.
+In the current state, it roughly outlines the most popular requirements.